dhall-lang/dhall-lang/standard/types.md

 ### Functions

-A function type is only well-typed if the input and output type are well-typed and if the inferred kinds of the input and output type are allowed by the kind
+A function type is only well-typed if the input and output type are well-typed and if the inferred input and output type are allowed by the function check:
-check:

-    Γ₀ ⊢ A :⇥ i   ↑(1, x, 0, (Γ₀, x : A)) = Γ₁   Γ₁ ⊢ B :⇥ o   ⊢ i ↝ o
+    Γ₀ ⊢ A :⇥ i   ↑(1, x, 0, (Γ₀, x : A)) = Γ₁   Γ₁ ⊢ B :⇥ o   i ↝ o
-    ──────────────────────────────────────────────────────────────────
+    ────────────────────────────────────────────────────────────────
     Γ₀ ⊢ ∀(x : A) → B : o

-The kind check disallows dependent function types but allows all other function types.
+The function check disallows dependent function types but allows all other function types.

 An unquantified function type `A → B` is a short-hand for `∀(_ : A) → B`.
-Note that the `_` does **NOT** denote some unused type variable but rather denotes the specific variable named `_` (which is a valid variable name and this variable named `_` may in fact be present within `B`).
-For example, this is a well-typed judgment:
+Note that the `_` does *not* denote some unused type variable but rather denotes the specific variable named `_` (which is a valid variable name and this variable named `_` may in fact be present within `B`).
+For example, this is a well-typed
+judgment:

-    ε ⊢ Type → _ : Kind
+    ε ⊢ Type → ∀(x : _) → _ : Type

 ... because it is equivalent to:

-    ε ⊢ ∀(_ : Type) → _ : Kind
+    ε ⊢ ∀(_ : Type) → ∀(x : _) → _ : Type

 You can create new (anonymous) functions using a λ: